AdobeDocs/learning-manager.en/help/migrated/authors/feature-summary/courses.md

 ![](assets/job-aid-rte-new.png)

-In addition, you can use the Rich Text Editor for other languages.
+In addition, you can use the Rich Text Editor for other languages.&nbsp;

 ## Rich text description support for headless user Interface